m-daniela/chat-app/Notes/work.md

 To avoid this, a key confirmation phase should be present and the associated data should be included when computing the authentication tag.

-The replay attacks proposed in [1] are done by replacing the body of the payload, in transit, because the MAC key is the same as the one used for encryption and associated data (message number, sender and receiver) is not authenticated.
+The replay attacks proposed in [@espinoza] are done by replacing the body of the payload, in transit, because the MAC key is the same as the one used for encryption and associated data (message number, sender and receiver) is not authenticated.
 The payload contains the encrypted message, MAC and a salt, and, when these are replaced, the LEGY HMAC /x is also replaced.
 To avoid replay attacks, the mentioned associated data should be taken into consideration.

 Forward secrecy is only available between the client and the server.
 If the server is compromised, it is enough to obtain the private key of one of the parties in order to be able to decrypt previous messages, since they are not protected by ephemeral session keys.